26th General Assembly of Prince Edward Island

 The 26th General Assembly of Prince Edward Island was in session from March 4, 1874, to July 1, 1876.
+It was elected in the 1873 general election, which had been held when PEI was still a colony.

 It was the first assembly after Prince Edward Island became a Canadian province.

 The majority party was the Conservative Party led by Premier James Colledge Pope.
 After Pope resigned to run for a federal seat, Lemuel Owen became party leader and premier.

 There were three sessions of the 26th General Assembly: